What is Brighton Energy Co-operative?

 Brighton Energy Co-operative generates revenue via 1) FIT revenue from each of its sites and 2) selling electricity.

-What are the potential financial returns?
+What are the financial returns?

 When and how can I take my money out?